 Morden Colliery Historic PP: Located near Nanaimo, this 4-hectare day-use park contains the only remaining coal tipple on the Island.
 Short trails run through the park and lead to the Nanaimo River.

-Morton Lake PP: Located near Campbell River, this 74-hectare park offers lake-front camping, a boat launch, fishing opportunities, and a short hiking trail to nearby Andrew Lake.
+Morton Lake PP is found near Campbell River.
+This 74-hectare park offers lake-front camping, a boat launch, fishing opportunities, and a short hiking trail to nearby Andrew Lake.

 Mount Geoffrey Escarpment PP: Located on Hornby Island, this 187-hectare park offers hiking and mountain biking opportunities with spectacular views.

-Mount Maxwell PP: This 231-hectare park on Salt Spring Island offers visitors incredible hiking opportunities that lead to superb views of Vancouver Island and the surrounding Gulf Islands.
+Mount Maxwell PP is a 231-hectare park on Salt Spring Island.
+It offers visitors incredible hiking opportunities, leading to superb views of Vancouver Island and the surrounding Gulf Islands.

 Boat Only Parks

-Maquinna PMP (Hot Springs Cove): Located near Tofino, this boat-accessible 2,667-hectare park offers warm natural springs and a beautiful walk along a boardwalk trail.
+Maquinna PMP (Hot Springs Cove) is located near Tofino.
+This boat-accessible 2,667-hectare park offers warm natural springs and a beautiful walk along a boardwalk trail.

 Memory Island PP: At 0.915 hectares, this small island on Shawnigan Lake is also one of BC’s smallest parks.
 And yet, it’s a sanctuary and habitat for various small mammals, birds, amphibians, reptiles, plants and fungi.
 Memory Island is accessible by boat (motorized and unmotorized) from various points on Shawnigan Lake.

-Mitlenatch Island Nature PP: Located east of Black Creek, this 155-hectare park is home to the largest seabird colony in the Strait of Georgia.
+Mitlenatch Island Nature PP is found east of Black Creek.
+This 155-hectare park is home to the largest seabird colony in the Strait of Georgia.
 Due to the sensitive bird habitat, most of the island is closed to the public.
 However, the area offers excellent opportunities for boaters to observe and photograph various birds.

-MquqWin / Brooks Peninsula PP: Located on northwest Vancouver Island, this beautiful area totalling 39,936 hectares, offers shelter, sandy beaches, hiking, and wilderness experiences.
+MquqWin / Brooks Peninsula PP is located on northwest Vancouver Island.
+This beautiful area, totalling 39,936 hectares, offers shelter, sandy beaches, hiking, and wilderness experiences.

-Octopus Islands Provincial Marine Park.
+The Octopus Islands are a beatiful Provincial Marine Park near Vancouver Island.
 Vancouver Island View

 Octopus Islands

-Quatsino PP: Located on northern Vancouver Island, the easiest access to this 654-hectare undeveloped park is by boat; however, it can also be accessed by active logging roads.
-Kayakers sometimes stop overnight here, but there are no designated camping spots or facilities of any kind.
+Quatsino PP is located on northern Vancouver Island.
+The easiest access to this 654-hectare undeveloped park is by boat.
+However, it can also be accessed by active logging roads.
+Kayakers sometimes stop overnight here, but no designated camping spots or facilities exist.
 Vehicle-accessible camping is found nearby at Koprino Harbour, operated by Southwest Forest Products Ltd.

 Boat Only

-Newcastle Island PMP (Saysutshun): A 10-minute boat ride from Nanaimo brings you to this small island and 363-hectare park full of rich history and culture.
+Newcastle Island PMP (Saysutshun).
+A 10-minute boat ride from Nanaimo brings you to this 363-hectare park full of rich history and culture.
 Visitors can hike, picnic, and/or camp at one of the 18 designated sites.

 Nuchatlitz PP: This 2,105-hectare park encompasses the northwestern tip of Nootka Island and many smaller islands surrounding it.
 The maze of islets and reefs provides picturesque views for boaters, kayakers, and wilderness camping opportunities.